 Even with all of that history, I’ve spent more than four decades accumulating thousands of books, records, CD, and movies covering every culture or country you can think of.

 I think my grandparents would have wanted it that way.

 You’re more likely to find me eating dim sum or Korean BBQ, than a bowl of cholent (although I do make a really good cholent with kishke, potatoes, soaked beans, and Boylan’s Root Beer).

 Movie night choices can switch between Star Wars, Throne of Blood, or Judas and the Black Messiah with the flick of the wrist.

-Stalag 17, the Blues Brothers, and Double Indemnity have been my 3 favorite films for as long as I can remember.
+Stalag 17, Yojimbo, and Double Indemnity have been my 3 favorite films for as long as I can remember.
 They don’t make movies like this anymore.
-Or actors like William Holden.
+Or actors like William Holden or Toshiro Mifune.

 I’ll listen to almost anything (except for Roger Waters and Brian Eno) and I own hundreds of CDs recorded in Hebrew, Arabic, Italian, Spanish, French, Russian, and Yiddish.

 Kurosawa, Wilder, and Lucas ignited the fire in me and I will always love cinema more than music.
 The battle between darkness and light is real – it may not be fought with X-Wing fighters or Wookiees, but movies are a commentary/warning about our past, present, and rapidly approaching future.